Singita Mara River Tented Camp

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-Call us on 858 345 1761 to start planning your vacation to Singita Mara River Tented Camp or take a look at our itineraries to Serengeti and northern Tanzania
+To start planning your vacation to Singita Mara River Tented Camp

 Situated in the northern most tip of the Serengeti National Park, Singita Mara River Tented Camp offers guests the chance to spend time in this stunning yet remote area, with one of the highest concentrations of wildlife in the Serengeti National Park.